-Wayne W. Sharp, PH.D.
+Wayne W. Sharp, Ph.D.

-Wayne now devotes his planning, economic, financial, and leadership skills as a volunteer and philanthropist for Adoption, Children’s Health, Musical Arts, and his Community Associations.
-Wayne and his wife Linda have resided in McLean, Virginia since 1968 (between foreign assignments), and have two adult children: Catherine Lynette Sharp of Rosslyn, Virginia; and Stephen Wayne Sharp, who resides with his wife, Peggy, in Mountain View, CA.
+In addition to his heart for adoption, he has also volunteered his time and treasure for children’s health, musical arts, and his community of McLean, Virginia, where he and his wife Linda have made their home since 1968 (between foreign assignments).
+They are the proud parents of two adult children: Catherine Lynette Sharp of Rosslyn, Virginia; and Stephen Wayne Sharp, who resides with his wife, Peggy, in Mountain View, California.